Award Closeout Procedures, Final Reporting, and Fund Inactivation

 If the university has committed cost share for an award, the department must complete and submit a Cost Sharing Contribution Report as part of the Closeout Certification.
 The completed report must be certified by the PI and submitted online as an attachment to the Closeout Certification Form, along with supporting GL documentation.
 Please refer to Cost Sharing Reporting for more information.

+The Award Closeout Certification form and all supporting documentation are due no later than the GL close of the 2nd month after the Award's expiration date.
 Use the RA Grants WorkCenter in BFS to complete the Certification form, attach the Ledger report, Cost Sharing Contribution Report, and all other supporting documents.
 BFS workflow routes the Certification to a Supervisor for approval, and then submits the entire package online to CGA.
 Please refer to Certifying an Award is Ready to Close for more information.

 Final Financial Report, Deficit Clearing, and Fund Inactivation

 Following the Adjustment Period and submission of the Closeout Certification, CGA reviews award transactions for accuracy and compliance, and prepares the final expenditure report and/or invoice for the sponsor.
-CGA will prepare and submit the Final Financial Report to the sponsor no later than 90 days after the award expires (or sooner, if the sponsor deadline is less than 90 days).
+CGA will prepare and submit the Final Financial Report to the sponsor no later than 90 days after the award expires, or sooner if the sponsor deadline is less than 90 days.

 If the department has not submitted a Closeout Certification, CGA will close the award based on expenditures recorded in the general ledger by the cut-off date for the second account period following award expiration.

-• Prepare and submit Final Financial Report (Final Invoice) to sponsor
+- Prepare and submit Final Financial Report and final Invoice to sponsor and a Cost Sharing Report, if applicable

-• Processes any refund due to the sponsor
+- Processes any refund due to the sponsor

-• Clear any deficits to another fund
+- Clear any deficits to another fund

 Closeout Exception Request

 There may be rare instances where the RA/Department needs to charge the award for expenditures that were not included in the Ledger supporting the Closeout Certification.
-The CSS-RA/Department should submit a Closeout Exception Request (available in the BFS Grants WorkCenter) to CGA as soon as the omission is discovered, and no later than 120 days after the award expiration.The corrective actions CGA can take depend on the reason for the request and the time frame of the request submission.
-Please refer to the Closeout Exception Request process for more information.
+The BRS RA/Department should submit a Closeout Exception Request to CGA as soon as the omission is discovered, and no later than 120 days after the award expiration.
+The corrective actions CGA can take depend on the reason for the request and the time frame of the request submission.
+Please refer to the Closeout Exception Request process for more information and the BFS Grants WorkCenter to access the Closeout Exception Request.

 Deficit Clearing and Fund Inactivation

-On a monthly basis, CGA reviews all expired awards where the Final Financial Report (FRR) has been issued to the sponsor and inactivates the funds of awards that have no pending transactions or activities.
+On a monthly basis, CGA reviews all expired awards where the Final Financial Report has been issued to the sponsor and inactivates the funds of awards that have no pending transactions or activities.

 Unexpended Balances

 Occasionally a sponsor agreement allows the unexpended balance on a fixed-price contract or nonrefundable grant to be retained by the university.
-On these occasions, the PI can request that CGA transfer the balance (less Administrative Full Costing) to the Departmental Revenue fund.
+On these occasions, the PI submits a request that CGA transfer the balance (less Administrative Full Costing) to the Departmental Revenue fund.
 Please refer to the procedures for Unexpended Balances on Fixed Price Contracts and Nonrefundable Grants (PDF) for more information.